 Most people ask me to work on 3 documents–job letter, cv, and teaching statement–and so that will come to 3 hours of work; please check the rates page for the current rates that apply.
 I always offer a 10% discount for 3-4 hours and a 15% discount for 5+ hours on a single invoice.

-A good pace for completing work on one document is one week.
+A good pace for completing work on one document is 8-10 business days.
+I require a min of 24-48 hours for my edits, and you usually take 24-48 hours or more for your edits, so moving through up to four drafts takes 8-10 business days.
 I always work sequentially and prefer to start on the cover letter, to get a good sense of your overall profile.

 If you want to work on postdoc applications as well, that will typically be about 2-3 additional hours, depending on what is being demanded by the postdoc application.
-A 4-5 page research proposal will typically take about 2 hours, and the postdoc cover letter will be an additional hour, as it is substantially different from a job cover letter.
+Postdoc editing rates are posted elsewhere, but a 1-2 page research proposal is 2 hours of work, 3-5 page research proposal is 3 hours of work, and so on.
+The postdoc cover letter will be an additional hour, as it is substantially different from a job cover letter.